toras9000/kallithea-mirror/docs/installation.rst

   If necessary, create the top directory for the virtualenv (like ``/srv/kallithea/venv``) as root and assign ownership to the user.

+  Make a parent folder for the virtualenv (and perhaps also Kallithea configuration and data files) such as ``/srv/kallithea``.
+Create the directory as root if necessary and grant ownership to the ``kallithea`` user.

 - Create a new virtual environment, for example in ``/srv/kallithea/venv``, specifying the right Python binary::